 Note that you will be giving verbal briefings for all labs in this class, except this one!
 As you run through the labs, be sure to jot down notes from your checkoff sheet, and record useful data or plots in your wiki, as necessary for your preparations.
 Your presentations should cover all of the key points in this lab, and must include a speaking role for every member of the team.
-The CI-M lecture on Wednesday, February 9th, will cover the staff's expectations for these briefings.
+The next scheduled Forum will cover the staff's expectations for these briefings.